Recorder lessons

 A typical lesson might include familiar songs and new music, duets, and technical work.
 We might chat about performance practice, invent ornamentation or ponder the utterly fascinating complexity of alternative fingerings.
 We could mention double- and triple-tonguing, even.
 We may also talk about practice strategies, pieces to listen to, and – do you know how many sizes of recorder there are?

 Some students choose to take graded music exams; some prefer to play for pleasure.
 Those who are interested prepare for performances and competitions.
-For students who belong to a group, we look at ensemble parts, .
-Some students might choose to join the Society of Recorder Players or another group, while others prefer to play solo.
+Some students might choose to join the Society of Recorder Players or another ensemble, while others prefer to play solo.